 A member of the Peace and Security Funders Group, the Shefa Fund gave generously to anti-Israel activists.
 Shefa’s goal was to help create an independent Palestinian state alongside Israel, with the peace to be brokered by the United States, the European Union, and Arab nations along with outside non-governmental organizations.
 According to Shefa, “Israel’s … occupation of the West Bank and Gaza Strip” was “replete with human rights violations, from home demolitions and roadblocks to torture and killing.”

 In 2006 the Shefa Fund merged with The Jewish Fund for Justice to form a new entity called Jewish Funds for Justice.

-During its eighteen-year history, the Shefa Fund supported such organizations as: the American Civil Liberties Union; Americans for Peace Now; Betselem; the Institute for Policy Studies; the Jewish Alliance for Law and Social Action; the Jewish Fund for Justice; the Lambda Legal Defense and Education Fund; the Leadership Conference on Civil Rights Education Fund; the League of Conservation Voters Education Fund; MoveOn.org; the Nation Institute; the National Association for the Advancement of Colored People; the National Organization for Women; the Natural Resources Defense Council; the Nicaragua Network; Oxfam America; the Sierra Club; Tikkun magazine; United for Peace and Justice; Win Without War; and Witness for Peace.
+During its eighteen-year history, the Shefa Fund supported such organizations as: the American Civil Liberties Union; Americans for Peace Now; Betselem; Greenpeace; the Institute for Policy Studies; the Jewish Alliance for Law and Social Action; the Jewish Fund for Justice; the Lambda Legal Defense and Education Fund; the Leadership Conference on Civil Rights Education Fund; the League of Conservation Voters Education Fund; MoveOn.org; the Nation Institute; the National Association for the Advancement of Colored People; the National Organization for Women; the Natural Resources Defense Council; the Nicaragua Network; Oxfam America; the Sierra Club; the Tides Foundation & Tides Center; Tikkun magazine; the Union of Concerned Scientists; United for Peace and Justice; Win Without War; and Witness for Peace.